Menu

 • It will take time to get used to: no one is a natural born blogger.
 If you’re just starting out, give it some time.
 This site talks a nice analogy, a marathon versus a garden, and eventually you’ll get the hang of things.

 • It will be time consuming: you won’t just be able to take ten minutes out of your busy schedule and produce a masterpiece.
-Researching, writing, editing and optimising your blog piece takes time.
+Researching, writing, editing and optimizing your blog piece takes time.
 Make sure you can set aside enough time before you commit to blogging.

 • Blogging should be fun: if you’re trying to blog right now and hating life, then this might come as a bit of a shock.
 Blogging should actually be fun and enjoyable!
 The minute it’s not is when you’re doing something wrong and you should stop and reflect.
 Remember why you started and when it was enjoyable, and focus on the goals you had at that stage.